Shinoruba/LBYARCH-MCO2/README.md

 # LBYARCH MCO2
-# Pokémon Effectiveness Calculator
+# Pokemon Effectiveness Calculator
 ### Created by:
 - Homsi, Yazan
 - Ramos, Aebrahm

 ## Overview

-The Pokémon Effectiveness Calculator is a program designed to compute the effectiveness of Pokémon attacks based on their types.
-This calculator evaluates how well an attacker's Pokémon types fare against the defender's Pokémon types by using a predefined effectiveness table.
+The Pokemon Effectiveness Calculator is a program designed to compute the effectiveness of Pokemon attacks based on their types.
+This calculator evaluates how well an attacker's Pokemon types fare against the defender's Pokemon types by using a predefined effectiveness table.
 The program is implemented in assembly language, demonstrating a low-level approach to solving this problem.

 ## Features

 - **Type Effectiveness Calculation**: Computes the effectiveness of attacks based on the attacker's and defender's types.
 - **Debugging Output**: Provides detailed debug prints for intermediate values, including individual and combined effectiveness metrics.
-- **Handling Multiple Types**: Supports calculations for Pokémon with up to two types, adjusting effectiveness based on both types.
+- **Handling Multiple Types**: Supports calculations for Pokemon with up to two types, adjusting effectiveness based on both types.

 ## How It Works